bowbahdoe/magic-bean/usage/rife2.md

 # Tips for usage with Rife2

 Rife2 has a few parts that want classes with getters and setters but where those classes need to extend from a common base class.
-The `extends` option is useful for this sort of sceneario.
+The `extend` option is useful for this sort of sceneario.

 ```java
 @MagicBean(extend = MetaData.class)